isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 `terraform-inventory <https://github.com/adammck/terraform-inventory>`_,
 a small GO app that is able to parse a |terraform| state file and output its content as an |ansible| inventory.

+Of course, developers are not bound to use this method to connect |terraform|
+and |ansible|.
+Solutions such as the `Terraform Ansible Provisioner <https://github.com/jonmorehouse/terraform-provisioner-ansible>`_ or even custom scripts are viable options, depending on the needs of the App developer.

 The EBI Cloud Portal packaging structure
 ----------------------------------------